Latin

 the twelfth century.
 About 20 million people in the Andean

-planning, communal agricultural labor.
+of central planning and communal agricultural labor.

 Summary -